SBS Radio: Programming and content

-Most programs contain a mix of news, current affairs, sport, community information and music relating to a specific ethnic or language group.
-The exception is the English language NITV Radio program, and overnight programming from the BBC World Service.
+Most programs contain a mix of news, current affairs, sport, community information, entertainment and music relating to a specific ethnic or language group.
+The exception is the English language NITV Radio program, and overnight programming from the BBC World Service and Deutsche Welle.
 Programs with large communities such as Greek and Mandarin also have talkback segments in the last quarter of the program.